RRIF Minimum Withdrawal 2026: Rates, Rules & Tax-Smart Strategies

 Question: What is the RRIF minimum withdrawal rate for 2026?

 Answer: The RRIF minimum withdrawal rate depends on your age.
-At age 71, the rate is 5.40%.
-At age 80, it's 8.75%.
-At age 90 and beyond, it's 20%.
+At age 71, the rate is 5.28%.
+At age 80, it's 6.82%.
+At age 95 and beyond, it's 20%.
 The rate increases each year as you age.
-You calculate your minimum withdrawal by multiplying your RRIF balance at January 1 by the percentage for your age.
+You calculate your minimum withdrawal by multiplying your RRIF balance at January 1 by the percentage for your age, per the CRA's prescribed factors (Income Tax Regulation 7308, schedule updated by the 2015 federal budget).

 Question: Can I withdraw more than the minimum from my RRIF?